A'ja Wilson's Success and Achievements in Timeline

 In April 2024, Time named A'ja Wilson in their 2024 list of the 100 most influential people in the world.

-June 2024: Named to US Olympic Team for 2024 Summer Olympics
+June 2024: Named to US Olympic Team and Earns Gold Medal

-In June 2024, A'ja Wilson was again named to the US women's Olympic team to compete at the 2024 Summer Olympics in France, alongside fellow Aces teammates.
-Wilson led the United States to defeat France 67–66 in the final, earning Wilson her second consecutive gold medal and the United States' eighth consecutive gold medal.
-Wilson was named the MVP of the tournament after leading Team USA in points, rebounds, steals, blocks, field goals made, free throws made, and efficiency.
+In June 2024, A'ja Wilson was again named to the US women's Olympic team to compete at the 2024 Summer Olympics in France.
+Wilson led the United States to defeat France 67–66 in the final, earning Wilson her second consecutive gold medal.
+Wilson was named the MVP of the tournament after leading Team USA and named to FIBA's All-Star Five team.

 July 7, 2024: Aces' All-Time Leading Scorer

-On July 7, 2024, A'ja Wilson became the Aces' all-time leading scorer in franchise history in a matchup against the Dallas Wings.
+On July 7, 2024, in a matchup against the Dallas Wings, A'ja Wilson became the Aces' all-time leading scorer.

-She was named one of Time’s Women of the Year for 2025.
+A'ja Wilson was named one of TIME’s Women of the Year for 2025.